KasparTheAhv/WhatDoingLogger/readme.md

 - **Silent background mode**
   Designed to run via `pythonw.exe` so no console window appears.
 - **Windows Scheduled Task**
   Run the `CREATE STARTUP TASK.bat` file if you want to have the program launch automatically on Windows startup.
+  Run the `REMOVE STARTUP TASK.bat` file if you want to remove the program from task scheduler.

 <br><br>